Mr-Kumar-Abhishek/brain-beats-blog/_posts/2021-12-13-dns-over-tls-vs-dns-over-https.md

 ## So which is better, DoH or DoT?

 This is debatable.
 When we look from a network security perspective, DoT is better.
-It gives network administrators the ability to monitor and block DNS queries.
+It gives network administrators the option to monitor and block DNS queries.
 This is important for identifying and blocking malicious traffic.
-DoH on the other hand is hidden in regular HTTPS traffic, which means, they cannot be blocked without blocking all HTTPS traffic as well.
+DoH on the other hand is hidden in the usual HTTPS traffic, which means, they cannot be blocked unless you are blocking all HTTPS traffic along with it as well.
 From a privacy perspective, DoH is much preferable since DoH traffic is hidden in a larger flow of HTTPS traffic.
-This gives network administrators less visibility but gives users more privacy.
+This gives network administrators less control but gives users more privacy.

 If we look at encryption and security point of view both DoT and DoH are equally secure.
 However, both function differently.
 And how secure they are is entirely subjective based on their use cases.
 For example, DoT can be improved in specific scenarios like DoH.